The Word Problem for One-relation Monoids: A Survey: Modern and future results ( 1997 --present)

 \begin{theorem}[Ivanov, Margolis \& Meakin, \tc{2001}] If the word problem is decidable for all inverse monoids of the form $\pres{Inv}{A}{w=1}$ where $w$ is some reduced word, then the word problem is also decidable for every one-relation monoid. \end{theorem}

 We make an important remark that the proof of this theorem as given by Ivanov, Margolis \& Meakin is incomplete.
+This fact does not appear to have been observed in the literature before.
 Their proof begins by reducing the word problem for $M$ to the word problem for the right cancellative case $\pres{Mon}{a,b}{aub = ava}$, before embedding this monoid in the special one-relator inverse monoid $\pres{Inv}{a,b}{aub(ava)^{-1} = 1}$, from which the result follows.
 However, this does not account for the fact that the word problem remains open for the monadic case $\pres{Mon}{a,b}{aub = a}$ (as seen in \S\ref{Subsec: An incorrect proof}).
 Fortunately, the only property of $\pres{Mon}{a,b}{aub = ava}$ used to produce such an embedding as above is that it is right cancellative; in particular, by adding the case $\pres{Mon}{a,b}{aub=a}$ and embedding this into $\pres{Mon}{a,b}{auba^{-1}=1}$, one finds that the proof of the above theorem is fixed.

-As the word problem is decidable for all one-relator groups $\pres{Gp}{A}{w=1}$ and all special one-relation monoids $\pres{Mon}{A}{w=1}$ (see Section~\ref{Subsec: Special monoids}), one might view the above result with optimism by conjecturing that the word problem is decidable for all one-relator special inverse monoids $\pres{Inv}{A}{w=1}$.
+As the word problem is decidable for all one-relator groups $\pres{Gp}{A}{w=1}$ and all special one-relation monoids $\pres{Mon}{A}{w=1}$ (see \S\ref{Subsec: Special monoids}), one might view the above result with optimism by conjecturing that the word problem is decidable for all one-relator special inverse monoids $\pres{Inv}{A}{w=1}$.
 However, the following recent and astounding result by Gray \cite{Gray2020} demonstrates that this optimism is unfounded.

 \begin{theorem}[Gray, \tc{2020}] There exists a special one-relator inverse monoid

 such that the word problem for $I_B$ is undecidable. \end{theorem}